 The History and Development of Competition: The Original Part of the Town of Chatham — Located in the Center of Pittsylvania County, Virginia.
 Introduction by Langhorne Jones, Jr. Published by the Pittsylvania Historical Society.
 32pp.
 5.5 x 8.5 inches.
 Softcover, saddle stitched.
 Mitchells Publications Catalog #PHS008.
-(Please note that this collectible publication is “old stock,” and may show some effects of storage, such as slight discoloration of the cover and corrosion of the fasteners.)

 This little book details the establishment of Pittsylvania County's present courthouse town, beginning in 1777.
 The book discusses the 1807 controversy over the courthouse location, which resulted in the town's being officially named “Competition” until it gained its present name of Chatham in 1852.
 The history, ownership, and development of the town's original twelve lots are followed up into the mid-twentieth-century.
 Numerous names of individuals, families, and businesses are included.